 With so many independent hostels and bunkhouses in central areas such as the Peak District, Yorkshire and the Lakes, as well as many more outlying locations, there is sure to be a bunkhouse or hostel ideal for your get- together.

-Hardraw Old School Kitchen, great accommodation for a group of families.It is lovely, now and again, to go on holiday with other families and spend time together away from the drudgery of the school run.
+.It is lovely, now and again, to go on holiday with other families and spend time together away from the drudgery of the school run.
 We are a group of four families who love to spend time together and often go camping, but one of our group does not enjoy camping.
 Hostels and bunkhouses provide the perfect solution.
 Warm, dry, affordable and with plenty of large spaces for the kids to go wild in.
 We fancied a trip away together at the end of the October half term.
-After a quick search using the Independent Hostels Enquiry System we found Hardraw Old School Bunkhouse in Wensleydale.
+After a quick search using the Independent Hostels Enquiry System we found a bunkhouse near Wensleydale.
 Just far enough away to feel like a holiday but not too long a journey.

-Hardraw Old School Bunks, great accommodation for a group of families.Hardraw Old School Bunkhouse, like many hostels and bunkhouses in the Independent Hostel Guide has bed rooms of between 4 and 8 beds (mostly bunks).
+Many hostels and bunkhouses in the Independent Hostel Guide have bed rooms of between 4 and 8 beds (mostly bunks).
 This is perfect for groups of families, allowing each family to have a room to themselves.
 Particularly useful if your kids are a bit younger than the others and need to get to sleep earlier or you just want to have a bit of peace and quiet to yourself for a while.
 On this occasion we took our own sleeping bags (although this is not always the case) and slept really well in our cocoons on comfortable beds.

-We were particularly lucky at Hardraw to be able to take part in some of the outdoor activities provided by owners Helen and Andy.
+We were able to take part in some of the outdoor activities provided by the bunkhouse owners.
 My husband was thrilled to be able to take our kids to his old caving stomping grounds of Long Churn and Alum Pot under Ingleton whilst I was happier drinking tea and eating cake in a local café.